 'Natasha, Pierre & the Great Comet of 1812' leads Tony nods

-This image released by Boneau.Bryan-Brown shows, foreground from left, John Earl Jelks, Michelle Wilson, Johanna Day and Alison Wright during a performance of Lynn Nottage's play, "Sweat," at Studio 54 in New York.
+This image released by Boneau/Bryan-Brown shows, Michelle Wilson, left, and Johanna Day during a performance of Lynn Nottage's play, "Sweat," at Studio 54 in New York.
+The play, which was awarded the Pulitzer Prize for drama on April 10, is a likely contender for a Tony Award for best play.

 Comments